Skip to main content

 User Attributes and Targeting

-Note: Capping and pacing is only available for currency sale banner content type, not Multiple Choice questions.
+Note: Capping and pacing is only available for currency sale banner content, not Multiple Choice questions.

 Banner targeting

-Shown is a partial list of targeting criteria that has been received by Tap.
-Sending different attributes will allow you to target different users.
+The screenshot shows a partial list of targeting criteria received by TapResearch.
+Sending different attributes enables you to target different user segments.

 Banner targeting